 Gatsby recognises that to achieve our ambitions regarding the supply of STEM skills to the UK workforce, we must ensure that young people are taught by well-qualified and motivated specialists.

 School science is not only important in its own right, but as a gateway to a wide range of STEM subjects including engineering.
 Limiting the number of pupils taking science qualifications at school will reduce the level of STEM skills in the UK, causing both skills shortages and a negative effect on the economy.

 We have a long legacy of supporting science in secondary schools and colleges; from piloting new approaches to teacher recruitment and professional development, to supporting initiatives which encourage innovation and engaging practical activity in science lessons and STEM clubs.

-Over the last decade Gatsby has undertaken a substantial programme of work designed to recruit and retain high quality physics teachers.
-Between 2005 and 2009, we commissioned Professor Alan Smithers and Dr Pamela Robinson at the University of Buckingham to produce six reports (available to download from the reports box on this page), each examining a different aspect of physics education.
+Over the last fifteen years Gatsby has undertaken a substantial programme of work designed to recruit and retain high-quality physics teachers.
+Between 2005 and 2009, we commissioned Professor Alan Smithers and Dr. Pamela Robinson at the University of Buckingham to produce six reports, each examining a different aspect of physics education.
 The reports proved influential - sometimes significantly so - particularly in ensuring the issue of physics teacher supply remained high on the agenda of politicians and opinion formers.